-Growing in containers saves space, but it's also a smart alternative if you are restricted by too much shade, poor soil, too little time, limited mobility or a difficult climate.
-Container gardens can be much more productive than a regular garden while allowing you to avoid most pest and disease problems.
-Best of all, it brings your garden right up close, creating a sense of intimacy that you don't get in an ordinary backyard garden.
+Growing in containers saves space, but it's also a smart alternative if you're restricted by shade, poor soil, time, mobility, or climate.
+Container gardens can be more productive than a regular garden, while allowing you to avoid most pest and disease problems.
+Best of all, they bring your garden up close, creating a sense of intimacy that you may not otherwise get.

 Almost anything can serve as a container for growing plants.
 In addition to terra cotta, plastic, or pressed fiber pots you can use whiskey barrels, 5-gallon food buckets, bushel baskets, plastic tubs, wooden planter boxes, even old tires!
 Self-watering planters, which have built-in water reservoirs, are great solutions.

 The size of containers that you use should be determined by the plants you plan to grow.
 Radishes may get by in a 6-inch deep container, but don't try to grow a tomato plant in a container that holds less than 5 gallons of soil.
 The general rule is to use the largest container possible, because the more soil there is, the more root space there will be—and the longer your plants can go between waterings.

 Make sure the containers have drainage holes—on the sides rather than the bottom if possible—so excess water can drain and roots won't get waterlogged.
 For large pots with drainage holes on the bottom, elevate the pots on bricks or scraps of wood so that the water can escape.